coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 Lots of the components inside the resulttemplate are out of the box (```CoveoFieldValue```, ```CoveoExcerpt```, ```CoveoResultLink```), others (```CoveoMyBackground```, ```CoveoResultsRelated```) are custom made.

 ## Custom controls
-You can use [Typescript](https://docs.coveo.com/en/361) to create custom controls, or you can simply embed them within your HTML/[Javascript](https://docs.coveo.com/en/305) files, and that is what we have used for the demo.
+You can use [Typescript](https://docs.coveo.com/en/361) to create custom controls, or you can simply embed them within your HTML/[Javascript](https://docs.coveo.com/en/305) files.
+That is what we have used for the demo.
 A few of the components will be discussed in detail.
 You can always view them in our [demo](https://elastic.coveodemo.com/demo/js/pages.js).

 ### CoveoMyBackground
-The first custom control we build was ```CoveoMyBackground```.
+The first custom control we built was ```CoveoMyBackground```.
 It offers a custom background based upon a reference to the images we gathered during the indexing process.
 It also used the color gradient (from the Indexing Pipeline Extension) to create a gradient color.
 ![RL5]({{ site.baseurl }}/images/20180514/RL5.png)
 ``` javascript
 export class MyBackground extends Coveo.Component {